 We offer opportunities to learn sustainable, ecological design methods including workshops, study groups, apprentice programs, and the intensive Permaculture Design Certification Course in upstate New York, USA.

 Michael Burns spent years working in publishing (including the Guardian Newsweekly, Tenant/Inquilino, & Tikkun magazine) and within the peace and justice movement.
 He learned permaculture design in Guatemala, while working with Ronaldo Lec Ajcot of the Mesoamerican Permaculture Institute.
-Now he is building his homestead based on permaculture principles when not devoting his energy to permaculture teaching, design consulting, and promoting in the Finger Lakes region and around New York State.
-Michael teaches Sustainable Economics at New Roots High School, volunteers for his town planning board, and fusses over his small flock of mongrel chickens.
-Michael is the Education Director for FLPCI.
+Now he is building his homestead based on permaculture principles when not devoting his energy to permaculture teaching, and promoting permaculture in the Finger Lakes region and around New York State.
+Michael teaches Public Policy & Sustainable Economics at New Roots High School and is Chairman of the Town of Catharine planning board.
+He is a founder, instructor, PDC Administrator and member of the FLPCI Board of Directors.

 Becky Sims first discovered permaculture with IPEC in Brazil in 2008.
 She found the Institute through her second PDC course at Ithaca College taught by Karryn, and was the Institute’s intern during the 2009 season.
 Becky graduated Magna cum laude from Ithaca College in 2009 with a B.A. in Environmental Studies.
 She has since established Pure Calm True Designs – a edible landscaping business.
 Becky is now the Outreach/Volunteer Coordinator at the Community Science Institute, where she organizes volunteers to conduct stream monitoring and helps homeowners seeking to protect their private wells from hydrofracking contamination.
 She and her husband Zac spend their free time working on their cabin, experimenting with swales and terraces, and building their very own edible forest gardens.
-Becky is the newest member of the board and serves as the Treasurer.
+Becky joined the FLPCI Board of Directors in 2012 and serves as the Treasurer.